Retail Analytics: 101

 Pro Tip: As for 2019, this technology is drawing closer.
 Start investing in the infrastructure early.

-The previous section gave an excellent overview as to how you might evaluate the use cases of retail analytics, this section focuses on the hard truth- the organisation might not be ready.
+The previous section gave an excellent overview as to how you might evaluate the use cases of retail analytics, this section focuses on the hard truth- the organization might not be ready.

 You might already be sold on the promises of retail analytics and have all the problems mapped out.
 Do you have the answers to the next two questions?